N65 highway: Dasmariñas to Carmona

 N65 continues as Governor's Drive as it traverses Dasmariñas, where it intersects with N410 (Aguinaldo Highway), the boundary of General Mariano Alvarez and Silang, and Carmona.

 In Dasmariñas, N65 also branches from Governor's Drive to Aguinaldo Highway as Pala-pala Road, diverting motorists from the junction of the two aforementioned highways.

 Carmona to Biñan

-In Carmona, N65 turns into the town proper as Loyola Street, while N651 diverts Governor's Drive away from the town proper.
+In Carmona, N65 turns into the town proper as Loyola Street, while N651 diverts Governor's Drive away from the city proper.
 N65 then returns to Governor's Drive at the Carmona Rotonda before crossing over E2/AH26 (South Luzon Expressway), which is accessible via Carmona Exit.
 Past the Carmona Bridge at the provincial boundary of Cavite and Laguna, N65 continues as General Malvar Street (officially known as Biñan–Cavite Road) and ends at N1 (Manila South Road) in Biñan; the street continues as an unnumbered route into the old Biñan town proper.